-- The annual and inter-annual fluxes of SPM and hydrophobic organic contaminants and TME and radionuclides; - The spatial and temporal variations of the contaminant concentrations;

-The impact of extreme events (floods or dam flushing operations) in term of sediment budget and contaminant concentrations.
+- The annual and inter-annual fluxes of SPM and hydrophobic organic contaminants and TME and radionuclides: - The spatial and temporal variations of the contaminant concentrations; - The impact of extreme events (floods or dam flushing operations) in terms of sediment budget and contaminant concentrations.

-2 Description of the data and the functionality of the database (BDOH/OSR)
+2 Description of the data and the functionality of the database (BDOH OSR)

-In the database (https://doi.org/10.15454/RJCQZ7, Lepage et al. (2021)), two types of time series are stored.
-Discontinuous time series are used for measurements on SPM samples that are collected from a start time to an end time (with no information in between sampling periods).
+In the database (https://doi.org/10.15454/RJCQZ7, Lepage et al., 2021), two types of time series are stored.
+Discontinuous time series are used for measurements on SPM samples that are collected from a starting time to an ending time (with no information on in-between sampling periods).
 Calculated time series are obtained by several transformations (including data completion) of the discontinuous time series and the SSC (Fig. 1).
 Time series can be interpolated, transformed and multiplied within the database application to derive computed time series from existing time series.

-90 The dataset includes the following measured parameters (discontinuous time series):
+The dataset includes the following measured parameters (discontinuous time series):

-- Particle Size Distribution PSD (10%, 50%, 90% percentile diameters D10, D50, D90 in um); - Particulate Organic Carbon POC (in g kg-1 dry weight); - Trace metal elements (TME): arsenic (As), cadmium (Cd), chromium (Cr), cobalt (Co), copper (Cu), lead (Pb), mercury (Hg), nickel (Ni), zinc (Zn) (in mg kg-1 dry weight); - Polychlorobiphenyls (PCB): PCB28, 52, 101, 118, 138, 153, 180 (in μg kg-1 dry weight); - Radionuclides: Organically Bound Tritium (OBT in Bq kg-1 dry weight), Carbon-14 (14C in Bq kg-1 dry weight of carbon) and Cesium-137 (137Cs in Bq kg-1 dry weight).
+- Particle size distribution (PSD, 10 %, 50 %, 90 % percentile diameters D10, D50, D90, in μm); - Particulate organic carbon (POC, in g kg-1 dry weight); - Trace metal elements (TME): arsenic (As), cadmium (Cd), chromium (Cr), cobalt (Co), copper (Cu), lead (Pb), mercury (Hg), nickel (Ni), zinc (Zn) (in mg kg-1 dry weight); - Polychlorinated biphenyl (PCB): PCB28, 52, 101, 118, 138, 153, 180 (in μg kg-1 dry weight); - Radionuclides: organically bound tritium (OBT, in Bq kg-1 dry weight), carbon-14 (14C in Bq kg-1 dry weight) and cesium-137 (137Cs in Bq kg-1 dry weight).